 Violence is an aspect of change.
 Creation, destruction, nurturing, violence, are all part of the greater concept of change.
 Whether I am doing violence to a medium to create art, or nurturing a rebellion to destroy autocratic order, the reality of what I’m generating is change.
 And what you call that change is based on your perception of it.

-So when I look at the reality of eating meat, I recognize that as a human being, I in part owe my ability to fathom the world as I do directly to the advent of cooking our kills.
-Cooking food made digestion less energy intensive, and as a result we got shorter intestines and larger brains.
+So when I look at the reality of eating meat, I recognize that as a human being, I in part owe my ability to fathom the world as I do directly to the advent of cooking.
+Cooking food made digestion less energy intensive and as a result we got shorter intestines and larger brains.

-Brains large enough to wonder whether or not their existence is worthwhile, whilst not otherwise occupied with surviving.
+Brains large enough to wonder whether or not their existence is worthwhile.

 This is important.
 Because it’s that very ability to get existential about the current world order that I believe is the root of my “betterment” in this regard.

-You see, I am capable about thinking about my food sources in a way that another animal can’t.
+You see, I am capable of thinking about my food sources in a way that another animal might not.
 But I also am capable of thinking about my food sources in a way that another animal doesn’t actually need to.
-Predators and prey likely do not feel guilt or shame for what they are.

 Lion’s don’t have to wonder if it’s good to eat a gazelle.
 It’s the lion’s place in the food chain to cull the gazelle herds.
 It doesn’t run after the strongest healthiest gazelles and kill with reckless abandon.
 They work together to hunt what is convenient to hunt, when they are hungry.
 And they hunt what they have to hunt when they are desperate.
 They live their lives inherently in balance with the ecosystems they belong to.
 The gazelle doesn’t exist to feed the lion any more than the grass exists to feed the gazelle, anymore than the death and waste of lions and gazelles exists to feed the grass.
-They are all dependent on each other.
+They are all interdependent parts of an ecosystem.

-The majestic violence of organochemical decomposition reminds us of the inevitable: being reclaimed physically to fuel the next generations of life.
 The thrill of the hunt and the rush of survival.
+The microscopic melee of organochemical decomposition reminding us of the inevitable: being reclaimed physically to fuel the next generations of life.
 The pain and the fear which salt the caramel of gratitude.
-All of this is life and in its own way all of this is beautiful.
+All of this is life, and in its own way, all of this is beautiful.

 Human’s however have perverted this balance.
 Not with the eating of the animals, but with the growing of animals specifically to be eaten.
 Chickens, cows, pigs, and lambs are not herd animals living as part of an ecosystem.
 They are no longer creatures we respect and have a symbiotic relationship with.
-They’re protein sources we exploit for convenience.
+They’re protein sources we parasitically exploit for convenience.
 We’ve built a fortress for the mind to protect us from the reality of violence and consumption and our own place as hunters and hunted.
-It shields us from personal responsibility.
+It shields us from the personal experience of responsibility for the death of another to perpetuate our own survival.

-What we have achieved is a new kind of violence.
-We have done violence to the existential reality of the creatures that we consume.
-The chicken now exists to be neatly packaged or precooked for my consumption.
+The chicken now exists for 3 weeks after birth, subsequently packaged or precooked for my consumption.
 Scavenging a chicken is not evil.
 Hell, killing a chicken is not evil.
-But taking a living creature and denying it freedom, exploiting it unto death, I’ll let you decide.
+But taking a living creature and denying it freedom, and then exploiting it unto death, I’ll let you decide.

-For those of you who feel like simply not eating meat exonerates you, I have to say it’s really not that simple.
+For those of us who feel like simply not eating meat exonerates us, I have to say it’s really not that simple.
 Farming as an industry brings migrants here to work and poisons and breaks their bodies before throwing them back across the border.
-The industry of farming and agriculture systematically destroyed small farms and as a result families’ livelihoods and legacies stretching back for generations.
+The industry of farming and agriculture systematically destroyed small farms and as a result family’s livelihoods and legacies stretching back for generations.

-This might be somehow redeemable by the booming human population and the fact that people need to eat… But the amount of food waste we generate in the US alone is 30 - 40% of the food we purchase, which doesn’t account for any of the food wasted on the way to shelves or directly from shelves when it is not purchased.
-The most wasted food?
-Fresh produce.
+This might be somehow redeemable by the booming human population and the fact that people need to eat… But the amount of food waste we generate in the US alone is 30 - 40% of the food we produce.
+And most of it is produce.
 Combined with the reality that roughly 10% of the population is experiencing food insecurity points to a greater problem.

 For me I wish I could be satisfied to just “go vegan” or simply have the money to be “source conscious” and only buy from companies that treat living creatures like they matter, but currently I’m stuck on the fact that people are so busy arguing about what animals have the right to eat meat that I can’t have any meaningful conversations about improving the overall systems in place for feeding people.